Academic & Program Policies

 - University Writing: All Dual BA Program students must complete this course at Columbia.

-- Language (four terms or the equivalent): This requirement is typically fulfilled through French language fluency, demonstrated or achieved at Sciences Po.
+- Language (four terms or the equivalent): This requirement is typically fulfilled through non-English language fluency demonstrated or achieved at Sciences Po, completing secondary education in another country in a language other than English, or by placement exams at Columbia.

 - Art Humanities: All Dual BA Program students must complete this course at Columbia.

 - Music Humanities: All Dual BA Program students must complete this course at Columbia.

-- Global Core (six points of coursework): Many courses taken at Sciences Po may be applied toward this requirement, and GS academic advisors will review final transcripts after each semester to approve transfer courses that fulfill the global core requirement.
-For example, the following Sciences Po courses have previously counted toward the requirement:
+- Global Core (six Columbia points of coursework): Many courses taken at Sciences Po may be applied toward this requirement, and GS academic advisors will review final transcripts after each semester to approve transfer courses that fulfill the global core requirement.